 Originally launched in 2013, the Salomon XT-6 was designed to provide functional performance capabilities to athletes taking part in ultra-distance races under the harshest of conditions.
 The silhouette is built on three core foundations: cushioning, a light yet durable construction, and long-distance stability.

 Beneath (and below) the hood, these foundations are served through multiple elements, including the world-class Agile Chassis System, foot-hugging EndoFit, high-grip Mud Contrapgrip, dual-density midsole, and Quicklace system – basically, the shoe's a beast.

 Beyond the trail and worlds away from leg battering extreme sport, the XT-6 has become a staple of the fashion industry.
 Filtering through into the mainstream, the silhouette has become just as celebrated as a style icon as it is in the performance world, and with colorways like these, who's really surprised?

 With a whole host of new colorways due to roll out for spring, we dived into some (emphasis on some – there are plenty of other options worthy of a top spot) of the best colorways the XT-6 has to offer.

 1. Apricot Buff/Frost Gray/Velvet Morning

 I don't know what it is about that orange, but it compliments the silhouette's upper perfectly.
 The subtle touch of purple, vintage-like off-white tones across the midsection, and black framing at the outsole and lining *chefs kiss*

-While we're still eagerly awaiting most of the spring drop to touch land, it could be a little while longer until we get the chance to secure this pair.
+After waiting eagerly waiting for most of the spring drop to touch land, we finally have a chance to secure this pair.

 2. Black/Magnet/Vibrant Orange